maxijonson/code-lock/README.md

 Locked entites automatically have protection against _direct_ damage from unauthorized players.
 This means that fire and explosions will still destroy the entity.

 _Note: although the entity itself is protected, any other blocks around it are not.
 This means that a locked door can be bypassed by simply breaking another block to get through (or even break the block under the door!).
-That said, a grief plugin should be used in conjunction to this plugin!_
+That said, a grief plugin should be used in conjunction with this plugin!_

 ### Guest codes (Not yet available)